OmitNomis/ShareSansarScraper/README.md

 This project automates the scraping of data from the website `https://www.sharesansar.com/today-share-price` using Scrapy, a web crawling and scraping framework for Python.
 The scraped data is then saved into a CSV file.
 The CSV files are also combined to generate an excel file that updates everyday adding a worksheet with the current day's data.

+**Note:** If you're interested in accessing the data directly without running any code, you can download all the CSV or the latest combined Excel file [here](https://OmitNomis.github.io/ShareSansarScraper).

+---

 ## **Setup:**

 ### - Ensure you have Python installed on your system: